patientempowerment/bars-frontend/README.md

 ### Bubbles
-![Alt text](/assets/bubbles_prototype.png "Bubbles Prototype") In Bubbles Prototype the input fields have a bubble representation.
-They are located at the top of the screen.
-The output is also in a circular form in the screen center around a center image.
-Each output bubble representing one ML prediction label.
-You can input your data by dragging or clicking an input bubble.
-A dialog opens and asks you to input your data.
+![Alt text](/assets/bubbles_prototype.png "Bubbles Prototype") In the 'Bubbles' prototype the input fields have a bubble representation.
+They are initially located at the top of the screen.
+The output is represented by fixed bubbles, arranged around the center image.
+Each output bubble represents one label to predict on.
+Users can input their data by dragging or tapping an input bubble, upon which an input dialog opens.
 By pressing "ok" the change is propagated to the output bubbles and their size changes according to the new probabilities.
-Additionally there are particles, small bubbles, flying from the input to the influenced output bubble(s) to indicate their correlation.
+Additionally, there are particles, small bubbles, flying from the input to the influenced output bubble(s) to indicate their correlation.

 ## Contributing
 We are happy if you'd want to contribute to the project.
 To get into the development, you might want to take some things into account.
-### Naming
-We have a schema of naming the inputs "features" because they are the features of the machine learning algorithm and naming the outputs "labels", which is again the ML term.
-The two pages, Bars and Bubbles are called "prototype" because they are just two of many possible visualization possibilities and not final.

 ### Where can you find what?
 Generally, the code is in the `/lib` folder. `/lib/main.dart` is where the main application is defined.
 From there `/lib/barPrototype.dart` and `/lib/bubblePrototype.dart` are called with their respective widgets.